The Dry Land

-The Dry Land, or American Tragic, is an American drama film, directed and written by Ryan Piers Williams.
-It opened worldwide on July 30, 2010.
+The Dry Land (also known as American Tragic) is a 2010 American drama film written and directed by Ryan Piers Williams.
+The film stars Ryan O’Nan, America Ferrara, Wilmer Valderrama, Jason Ritter, and Melissa Leo.
+It premiered at the 2010 Sundance Film Festival and opened in limited release on July 30, 2010.

 Plot

 James returns from Iraq to face a new battle readjusting to small-town life in Texas.
 His wife, his mother, and his friend provide support, but they cannot fully understand the pain and suffering he feels since his tour of duty ended.
 Lonely, James reconnects with an army buddy, Raymond, who provides him with compassion and friendship during his battle to process his experiences in Iraq.
 But their reunion also exposes the different ways that war affects people, at least on the surface.